osaosemwen/containerdeployments/readme.md

 - Install docker-machine Dev, Test1 and Test2 on your PC, using the following command
  ``` $ docker-machine create --driver virtualbox dev ```
 - Lastly, create an account on docker hub.

 "Note:" if this line does not work do not panic, either simply change your ISP i.e. go to a different location or router or follow the instruction from the git hub docker machine issues, or from stackoverflow"
 Where dev can be test1 and test2 for subsequent installations

 #### Containerize the application

-The Dockerfile simply instructs the build to be from python image, copy contents of current directory to ./app directory, next, install the need packages as shwon in requiremens then expose the container port 80, (Its this port no that would be referenced when running the image.
+First change to the cloned repo directory, the Dockerfile simply instructs the build to be from python image, copy contents of current directory to ./app directory, next, install the need packages as shwon in requiremens then expose the container port 80, (Its this port no that would be referenced when running the image.
 - First build it using the Docker command

  ``` $ docker build -t osemikepractice . ```